The UK’s 5 Most Beautiful Landscapes

 There are also many cave systems here too, and it’s actually one of the most popular caving spots in the country.
 Some of the caves and caverns are even open to the public, so you can explore these beautiful landscapes in safety when you visit.

 The Nikon survey participants voted the Lake District as the most photogenic part of the UK – which we were naturally pleased to discover, given that we have four holiday parks around the Lake District area.

-Perhaps we are a little biased, but there’s a reason we chose to open so many parks here.
+Perhaps we are a little biased, but there’s a reason we chose to open so many holiday parks in the Lake District.